 The second of three practical nursing courses, PRN 0380 units/modules introduce the student to concepts and principles related to the administration of medication and care of the patient with common medical-surgical conditions.
-Utilizing the nursing process as a framework, students will learn to utilized critical thinking skills to provide patient care within a holistic framework.
+Utilizing the nursing process as a framework, students will learn to utilize critical thinking skills to provide patient care within a holistic framework.
 Supervised laboratory and clinical experience gives the student numerous opportunities to continue to develop proficiency in the performance of skills/procedures and in the application of theoretical concepts.
-Prerequisites: HSC 0003, HCP 0121C, PRN 0063C.
+Prerequisites: Minimum grades of "C" in HSC 0003, HCP 0121C, PRN 0063C.